automaate/gen2_wiki_sandbox/middleware/legato/docs/usage.md

 ## Configuring the library

 All settings are managed through the Graphics Composer (Legato) Tool.
-This tool can be lanuched through the MHC->Tools->Legato Graphics Composer menu selection.
-Once launched, select Project->Project Settings.
+This tool can be launched through the *MHC->Tools->Legato Graphics Composer* menu selection.
+Once launched, select *Project->Project Settings* to configure library options.

 * Assets
 * Display